DenzilGreenwood/pyciaf/README.md

 **Key restrictions:**
 - Non-commercial research and evaluation use only
 - No redistribution or commercial use without written consent
-- Contact 📧 legal@cognitiveinsight.ai for commercial licensing
+- Contact 📧 founder@cognitiveinsight.ai for commercial licensing

 ---